-Welcome to the new Keystone Point voluntary Homeowners Association website.
+Welcome to the new Keystone Point voluntary Neighborhood Association website.
 We hope you find the site informative, interesting and helpful.

-KPHA hosts the community website, the KPHA Facebook page, and sends e-mail blasts to our residents.
+KPNA hosts the community website, the KPNA Facebook page (still listed as Keystone Point Homeowners Association), and sends e-mail blasts to our residents.
 The website is an important resource for information about Keystone Point.
 It has everything from emergency alerts, crime watch news, lost pets, breaking news in the City, neighborhood news, community forums and discounts from local merchants.

 We would love to get your feedback on this site as well as the community you live in so please take some time to join our association.

 We hope you enjoy exploring your new website.

 The Board of Directors

 Keystone Point Neighborhood Association

 2023 BOARD OF DIRECTORS